 With usage of electricity predicted to increase in the future as more homes and cars become reliant on this mode of energy, providers are challenged with meeting the demands being placed on them at a low cost to customers.

-- Customer needs research covering outages; connections and excavations
+- Voice of the customer covering outages; connections and excavations

 - Vulnerable customer research – sensitively conducted with customers and charities